TvHeel/Github-Pages-Example/learningplan.md

 2. M: Experiment with phishing tooling in a controlled, separated  environment (do not send phishing mails without a written consent!)
 3. M: Read about covert channels, find applications of covert channels in hacking and red teaming, and set-up one or several experimental applications of covert channels
 4. M: Set up your personal toolbox environments for pen-testing and red teaming.
-5. S: With a red teaming perspective visit a local building (school, library, store), document your observations AFTERWARDS from a security point of view (people, processes, technology) also reflect on your experience.
+5. S: With a red teaming perspective visit a visiting building (school, library, store), document your observations AFTERWARDS from a security point of view (people, processes, technology) also reflect on your experience.
 Act PASSIVELY, don't do anything illegal or anything that could lead to suspicion  or inconvenience: do not make notes or photos, visit rooms you are not supposed to, try fire doors, etc.
 6. C: Pick a lock.
 Study the security of physical locks and pick a lock with a lock picking set.
 7. S: Learn how to do reversing of smartphone apps (for android, iphone, ...).
 8. S: Complete challenges in all categories on different levels in Hack the Box.